Deputy acquitted of all charges for failing to act during deadly Parkland school shooting - KTVZ

 FORT LAUDERDALE, Fla.
 (AP) — A Florida sheriff’s deputy was acquitted Thursday of felony child neglect and other charges for failing to act during the 2018 Parkland school massacre, concluding the first trial in U.S. history of a law enforcement officer for conduct during an on-campus shooting.

-Former Broward County Deputy Scot Peterson wept as the verdicts were read.
+Former Broward County Deputy Scot Peterson wept as the verdicts were read, while the fathers of two students murdered at Marjory Stoneman Douglas High School on Feb, 14, 2018, stared straight ahead and quickly left the courtroom.
 The jury had deliberated for 19 hours over four days.

 After court adjourned, Peterson, his family and friends rushed into a group hug as they whooped, hollered and cried.
-One of his supporters chased after lead prosecutor Chris Killoran and said something.
+Kevin Bolling, Peterson’s private investigator, chased after lead prosecutor Chris Killoran and said something.
 Killoran turned and snapped at him, “Way to be a good winner” and slapped him on the shoulder.
 Members of the prosecution team then nudged Killoran out of the courtroom.

+“I got my life back.
+We’ve got our life back,” Peterson said as he exited the courtroom, his arm around his wife, Lydia Rodriguez, and his lawyer, Mark Eiglarsh.
+“It’s been an emotional rollercoaster for so long.
+Calling Mark at 1 in the morning.”

+Peterson said he hopes to to one day sit down with the Parkland parents and spouses to tell them “the truth,” that he did everything he could.

+“I would love to talk to them.
+I have no problem,” he said.
+“I’m there.”

-The campus deputy at Marjory Stoneman Douglas High School, Peterson had been charged with failing to confront shooter Nikolas Cruz during his six-minute attack inside a three-story 1200 classroom building on Feb.
-14, 2018, that left 17 dead.
+The campus deputy at Stoneman Douglas, Peterson had been charged with failing to confront shooter Cruz during his six-minute attack inside a three-story 1200 classroom building that left 17 dead.

+His charges were in connection to the six killed and four wounded on the third floor, who were shot more than a minute after he approached the building.
+Prosecutors did not charge Peterson in connection with the 11 killed and 13 wounded on the first floor before he arrived.
+No one was shot on the second floor.

+Prosecutors were using a novel legal theory against Peterson, that as the school’s assigned deputy he was legally a “caregiver” to its students — a requirement for him to be guilty of child neglect.
+Florida law defines a caregiver as “a parent, adult household member or other person responsible for a child’s welfare.”
+If jurors found Peterson was a caregiver, they also would have had to agree he failed to make a “reasonable effort” to protect the children or failed to provide necessary care.

 He could have received nearly 100 years in prison, although a sentence even approaching that length would have been highly unlikely given the circumstances and his clean record.
 He also could have lost his $104,000 annual pension.